uk-gov-mirror/hmcts.am-docker/README.md

 Optional compose files will allow other projects to be enabled on demand using the `enable` and `disable` commands.

-## Under the hood :speedboat:

-### Set

-#### Non-`master` branches

-When switching to a branch with the `set` command, the following actions take place:

-1. The given branch is cloned in the temporary `.workspace` folder
-2. If required, the project is built
-3. A docker image is built
-4. The Docker image is tagged as `hmcts/<project>:<branch>-<git hash>`
-5. An entry is added to file `.tags.env` exporting an environment variable `<PROJECT>_TAG` with a value `<branch>-<git hash>` matching the Docker image tag

-The `.tags.env` file is sourced whenever the `am compose` command is used and allows to override the Docker images version used in the Docker compose files.

-Hence, to make that change effective, the containers must be updated using `./am compose up`.

-#### `master` branch

-When switching a project to `master` branch, the branch override is removed using the `unset` command detailed below.

-### Unset

-Given a list of 1 or more projects, for each project:

-1. If `.tags.env` contains an entry for the project, the entry is removed

-Similarly to when branches are set, for a change to `.tags.env` to be applied, the containers must be updated using `./am compose up`.

-### Status

-Retrieve from `.tags.env` the branches and compose files currently enabled and display them.

 ### Compose